BREACH OF CONTRACTS SAN JOSE

 - Facility Use Agreements

-Often, clients contact me due to contract disputes, breaches of contract, failure to pay money or failure to deliver the goods or services promised.
+Often, clients contact our San Jose attorney due to contract disputes, breaches of contract, failure to pay money or failure to deliver the goods or services promised.
 For commerce to occur, it is critical that people be able to exchange money for goods and services to allow everyone to obtain the goods and services they desire.
 It is also critical for those providing goods/services to be paid for their labor and materials.

-Dealing with parties who have breached contracts is a big part of our business and we can deal with it from the stage of negotiating a resolution before any court filing, to court filing should informal negotiations prove fruitless.
-We advise clients with an eye to practical solutions based on the amount at issue and the potential solutions.
+Dealing with parties who have breached contracts is a big part of our business.
+Our San Jose contract lawyer can deal with it from negotiating a resolution before any court filing to court filing should informal negotiations prove fruitless.
+As the leading breach of contract attorney in San Jose, I advise clients with an eye to practical solutions based on the amount at issue and the potential solutions.

-Some clients contact us after they have a contract dispute.
+Some clients contact our contract attorney after they have a contract dispute.
 Sometimes we are still able to resolve their problems and sometimes the delay has made the ability to assist the potential client much more difficult.
 Those clients who wish to minimize their disputes will often use an attorney proactively to review potential contracts that are of sufficient magnitude to warrant it.
-The question then arises, what is a large enough contract to contact an attorney about?
+The question then arises, what is a large enough contract to contact a contract attorney about?
 One suggestion is contracts worth $10,000 should be reviewed by an attorney.
 Why?
 Because individuals can sue for contracts up to $10,000 in small claims in California.

-The $10,000 threshold is also large enough that it makes sense to have an attorney review such a contract.
+The $10,000 threshold is also large enough that it makes sense to have a contract attorney review such a contract.
 Sometimes, I’ll review smaller value contracts, but generally the contracts I deal with are for larger amounts.
 Of course, this dollar threshold might be too low for some businesses that have millions in revenue.
-In that case, I give the advice that if the deal went bad and you would call an attorney, then a client should call before it goes bad.
+As a breach of contract attorney in San Jose, I advise that if the deal went bad and you would call an attorney, then a client should call before it goes bad.

 Breach of contract disputes come from a variety of sources.
 Some examples are people who sell high-end or expensive equipment, like factory machines, servers, vehicles, homes, businesses and are not paid for those items.
 Other times, it is a lack of payment for services, such as software development, contract labor, professional services (such as lawyers, doctors).
 Many disputes also revolve around franchise businesses such as trying to exit or enter into a franchise agreement.
 Real estate can also come up as a source of breach of contracts from both a landlord and tenant point of view in terms of failure to pay rent.

-Has your firm handled breach of contract cases involving businesses?
+Has your San Jose firm handled breach of contract cases involving businesses?

 Yes.
 Our firm handles breach of contract cases on a regular basis.
 Although we are based in San Jose and most of our cases are in Santa Clara County Courts, we have also handled cases in Alameda County, San Mateo County, San Francisco County, and Contra Costa County in the local area.
 Due to technology and phone court appearances and electronic filing, even handling a case far from our office is not a problem.
 Breach of contract cases come about in various forms, here are some examples of common types of cases that we see.